-Position availability varies by academic year and budget allocations.
-Graduate associateships are typically in the following departments within the Division: Residence Life, Career Services, Student Affairs, and Counseling and Health Services.
-Position descriptions vary by department.
-Position descriptions and contact information are available on line at www.winthrop.edu/student-life/default.aspx?id=5989.
+Graduate associateships are available across campus, including the Division of Student Life, which may offer positions in Residence Life, Career and Civic Engagement, Student Affairs, and Counseling and Health Services.
+There are some limited variations in Residence Life with the graduate associate holding the title of Residence Director.
+For positions in Student Life, review the position descriptions and contact information at www.winthrop.edu/student-life/default.aspx?id=5989.